 Safety & Prevention Programs

 SFD's Community Relations team facilitates a number of life and fire safety programs.
-To inquire about a program, contact the Community Relations team at 306-975-2520.
+To inquire about a program, contact the Community Relations team at 306-975-2520 or book an event online.

-Remembering When is a comprehensive fire and fall prevention program for older adults in Saskatoon.
-The program uses nostalgia to promote 16 key safety messages — eight fire prevention and eight fall prevention.
-The program is delivered as group presentations or individual home visits.
-Learn more about Remembering When
+Steps to Safety is a comprehensive fire and fall prevention program for older adults.
+The program promotes 16 key safety messages – eight fire prevention and eight fall prevention, through group presentations or individual home visits.
+Learn more about Steps to Safety.

 Fire Stop is an intervention initiative that addresses children under the age of 17 who have set fires or are drawn to playing with fire.
 The program provides efficient, effective, and meaningful education for participants and their families on the dangers of fire and the devastating effects on families and the community.
 The goal of the program is to reduce property damage and injuries that result from fires set by youth.